About

 Goop profiled Jennifer and explored some of the behind-the-scenes adventures (a school of dolphins 5,000 strong in a remote stretch of the Pacific, iceberg-hopping by helicopter in Antarctica) here.

-While at OceanX, she also helped Leonardo DiCaprio and Fisher Stevens shoot a segment in the Bahamas for their remarkable climate change film, Before the Flood.
-She led a partnership with Airbnb and BBC for Airbnb’s “Night At” experience, bringing an astronaut and marine biology student out to explore the deep ocean.
+Jennifer worked with Leonardo DiCaprio and Fisher Stevens in the Bahamas for their remarkable climate change film, Before the Flood.
+She led a partnership with Airbnb for their “Night At” experience, bringing an astronaut and marine biology student out to explore the deep ocean.
 And for a PBS/BBC program on the Amazon River, Jennifer became the first woman to explore the basin of the Amazon by submarine, descending into dark underwater canyons carved over thousands of years to document life no one had seen before.

 Prior to OceanX, Jennifer’s production career had already taken her around the globe several times over.
 She’s filmed Galapagos sharks off the remote Socorro Islands in the Pacific Ocean and elephants in the jungles of Burma and Thailand; lived among orangutans for nine months in Borneo and among the Asmat in the remote jungles of Papua; worked with stunt drivers crashing trucks in fiery explosions in Los Angeles and tracked rhinos in the jungles of Nepal; and traced the migrations of hippos once owned by Pablo Escobar in Colombia for National Geographic, which she also discussed on Fox Radio’s “Outkick the Coverage with Clay Travis,” for their Animal Thunderdome series.